 I am a years old engineer living in Brussels, Belgium.
 I emigrated from Germany in 2018, initially working for Space Applications Services on an ISS planning project but quickly switched fields to work as a Data Engineer and Google Cloud Specialist for Data Minded.
-During Covid 2020 I decided to join McKinsey Digital to get a more global exposure and to see how it's done on a global stage.
+During the covid lockdown of 2020 I decided to join McKinsey Digital to see how business is done on a global stage.

 My main concern is working on something that feels worth working for.
-My master thesis was on future energy markets, helping to tackle the problems of energy supply in a hopefully sustainable future.
-In the past I found it rather difficult to find a technical project that is both technically interesting and tries to solve a problem worth solving.
+My master thesis was on future energy markets.
+Exploring the challenges of energy supply in a hopefully sustainable future.
+Admittedly, In the past I found it rather difficult to find a technical project that is both technically interesting and tries to solve a problem worth solving.

 From a social perspective, I have volunteered a number of years in the Erasmus Student Network, where I was appointed as the National Partnership Manager for Germany.
 In winter 19/20 I volunteered at Hack Your Future Belgium as a coach, teaching web-development and general SWE skills to refugees.

-In my free time I enjoy a number of podcasts and books (see reading list) as well as water sports and exploring cities, people and cultures.
-For the day-to-day, I recently got a road bike which I learned to enjoy as well.
+In my free time I enjoy a number of podcasts and books (see reading list) as well as water and mountain sports and exploring cities, people and cultures.
+For the day-to-day, I recently got a road bike which I enjoy as well.